JamisonBunge/fredonia-citation-translator/README.md

 ## Project History
 -todo
-This project is a fork from "insert persons name and email link"
+This project is a fork from a Fivver commission done by [Gary](email)

 ### Orinigal Scraper Program README